Admissions Policies and Procedures

 Additional information regarding health certifications, criminal background checks and drug screening will be provided at the time of admission to clinical programs and/or at the program orientation as directed.

 STATEWIDE INSTRUCTIONAL PROGRAMS–In an effort to avoid duplication of programs while at the same time providing access and opportunity, the state has designated certain learning programs as Statewide Instructional Programs.
 Legal residents of Maryland can enroll in such programs as degree-seeking students at the in-county tuition rate.
 At the present time, HCC does not have any Statewide Instructional Programs.
 However, other programs offer similar (though not identical) benefits such as the Health Occupation Shortage Incentive Programs.
 Some HCC programs previously designated as statewide instructional programs have been designated as Health Occupation Shortage Incentive Programs.
 Designation as a Health Occupation Shortage Program and related benefits are subject to change.

-Because seating in clinical coursework cannot be guaranteed, international (F1) students may not enroll in the college’s Nursing, Cardiovascular Technology, Dental Hygiene, Diagnostic Medical Sonography, Physical Therapy Assistant, or Radiologic Technology programs.
+Because seating in clinical coursework cannot be guaranteed, international (F1) students may not enroll in the college’s Nursing, Cardiovascular Technology, Dental Hygiene, Diagnostic Medical Sonography, Emergency Medical Services, Physical Therapy Assistant, or Radiologic Technology programs.
 They also may not select the Mid-Maryland Allied Healthcare Education Consortium (MMAHEC) or Mount Airy programs.
-International (F1) students interested in preparing for allied health careers, including nursing, should choose the college’s Pre-Allied Health or General Studies-Science Emphasis programs or consult with an international student admissions advisor regarding options for other health-related majors.
+International (F1) students interested in preparing for allied health careers, including nursing, are eligible for the Medical Laboratory Technician or should choose the college’s Pre-Allied Health or General Studies-Science Emphasis programs or consult with an international student admissions advisor regarding options for other health-related majors.
 All other international citizens legally entitled for admission to the college may select Nursing, Allied Health, MMAHEC or Mount Airy College Center for Health Care Education programs as their learning program.